nix1/bye/README.md

 to help users identify the most promising strategies.

 ## Project Goals
-The following goals are in scope for OHBYE:
+The following goals are in scope for BYE:

 * 📈 Allow backtesting of options strategies on historical data
   * Support for daily SPY data from OptionsDx